 But, another way to do it is to use paid tools like:

 - Keyword Spy

-Some offer free trials, others a pretty costly straight off the bat.
-But as part of your strategy to build an effective PPC campaign, they can be kinda indispensable.
+Some offer free trials, others require you to take a leap of faith and invest straight off the bat.
+But as part of your strategy to build an effective PPC campaign, they are pretty much indispensable.

 These tools usually give you an idea of your competitors CPC, plus some data about their traffic volumes.